ULTOMIRIS Concentrate for solution for infusion Ref.[50087] Active ingredients: Ravulizumab

 Mechanism of action

-Ravulizumab is a monoclonal antibody IgG2/4K that specifically binds to the complement protein C5, thereby inhibiting its cleavage to C5a (the proinflammatory anaphylatoxin) and C5b (the initiating subunit of the terminal complement complex [C5b-9]) and preventing the generation of the C5b-9.
+Ravulizumab is a monoclonal antibody IgG2/4K that specifically binds to the complement protein C5, thereby inhibiting its cleavage to C5a (the proinflammatory anaphylatoxin) and C5b (the initiating subunit of the membrane attack complex [MAC or C5b-9]) and preventing the generation of the C5b-9.
 Ravulizumab preserves the early components of complement activation that are essential for opsonisation of microorganisms and clearance of immune complexes.

 Pharmacodynamic effects

-Following ravulizumab treatment in both adult and paediatric complement inhibitor-naïve patients and eculizumab-experienced patients with PNH in Phase 3 studies, immediate, complete and sustained inhibition of serum free C5 (concentration of <0.5 µg/mL) was observed by the end of the first infusion and sustained throughout the entire 26-week treatment period in all patients.
-Immediate and complete inhibition of serum free C5 was also observed in adult and paediatric patients with aHUS by the end of the first infusion and throughout the 26-week treatment period.
+Following ravulizumab treatment in both adult and paediatric complement inhibitor-naïve patients and eculizumab-experienced patients with PNH in Phase 3 studies, immediate, complete and sustained inhibition of serum free C5 (concentration of <0.5 μg/mL) was observed by the end of the first infusion and sustained throughout the entire 26-week treatment period in all patients.
+Immediate and complete inhibition of serum free C5 was also observed in adult and paediatric patients with aHUS, in adult patients with gMG, and in adult patients with NMOSD by the end of the first infusion and throughout the primary treatment period.

-The extent and duration of the pharmacodynamic response in patients with PNH and aHUS were exposure dependent for ravulizumab.
-Free C5 levels less than 0.5 µg/mL were correlated with maximal intravascular haemolysis control and complete terminal complement inhibition.
+The extent and duration of the pharmacodynamic response in patients with PNH, aHUS, gMG, or NMOSD were exposure dependent for ravulizumab.
+Free C5 levels less than 0.5 μg/mL were correlated with maximal intravascular haemolysis control and complete terminal complement inhibition.
+In gMG, terminal complement activation leads to MAC deposition at the neuromuscular junction and impairment of neuromuscular transmission.
+In NMOSD, terminal complement activation leads to MAC formation and C5a-dependent inflammation, astrocyte necrosis, and damage to surrounding glial cells and neurons.

 Clinical efficacy and safety